JeremiahDunphy/Contacts-Management-Component/README.md

 This project is a work-in-progress Full-Stack Contacts Management Component.
 It's being developed using Spring Boot and Hibernate for the backend, with PostgreSQL for data persistence.
 The frontend is planned to be built with React, providing a dynamic user interface for managing contact information.

 ## Current Progress
-- Backend setup with Spring Boot and Hibernate.
+- Backend setup with Spring Boot, Hibernate, JPA, JDBC.
 - PostgreSQL database integration for handling data.
 - Basic Model-View-Controller (MVC) architecture implemented.
-- Basic CRUD operations for contacts are being developed.
+- Complete CRUD operations for contact management.

 ## Upcoming Features
-- Complete CRUD operations for contact management.
 - Implementation of the frontend using React.
 - Integration of frontend and backend.
 - Enhancements in security and performance.